-Their distinctive look is that the combination of black and white color of their face makes it look like a burglar mask and their tails have black and white stripes.
+Their distinctive look is that the combination of the black and white color of their face makes it look like a burglar mask and their tails have black and white stripes.

 Besides covering your coop one way to get rid of snakes is to use snake deterrents and keep in mind snakes don’t like open spaces so mow the grass around your coop regularly.

-Although not as smart and wily as the raccoons, a possums strong suite is that they are a bit smaller and they can move faster and almost everywhere.
+Although not as smart and wily as the raccoons, a possum’s strong suit is that they are a bit smaller and they can move faster and almost everywhere.

 They will leave a mess after attacking a flock and most likely they will kill more than one chicken or chick.
-They are known to drink the blood of their pray and sometimes they leave the rest of the body behind – they attack viciously and fast.
+They are known to drink the blood of their prey and sometimes they leave the rest of the body behind – they attack viciously and fast.